RaThorat/various-code-blocks/README.md

 The first method uses the BeautifulSoup library to parse HTML and extract all text elements from a webpage specified by the url variable.
 It then filters out unwanted elements specified in the blacklist variable, and stores the remaining text in the output variable.

+In other words: this code is using the Python requests library to fetch the HTML content of a webpage, specified by the url variable.
+It then uses the BeautifulSoup library to parse the HTML and extract all text elements.
+The output variable is used to store all the text elements that are not in the blacklist list.
+The blacklist is a list of HTML elements that the code is instructed to ignore.
+The final step is to print the output variable, which should contain all the text from the webpage that was not ignored.

 ## Method 2: read_html

 The second method uses the read_html function from the pandas.io.html library to extract tables from a Wikipedia page specified by the page variable.
 It stores the resulting list of tables in the wikitables variable and prints the number of tables extracted.